-- The COVID-19 Vaccine Task Force assembles experts from academia, research and industry who have proven abilities in developing and commercializing vaccines. - Free and open debate among members of the Task Force is an important part of the deliberation process. - When scientists and other experts disagree, the discussion that ensues contributes to the quality of the advice that is received by the government.
+- The Vaccine Task Force is a multi-disciplinary group of recognized experts whose mandate is to provide advice to the Government of Canada on COVID-19 vaccines. - Free and open debate among members of the Task Force is an important part of the deliberation process. - When scientists and other experts disagree, the discussion that ensues contributes to the quality of the advice that is received by the government.